spiritLHLS/peer2profit-one-click-command-installation/README.md

 ## **Introduction**

-The traffmonetizer is an option that allows users to earn money by sharing your traffic.
+The peer2profit is an option that allows users to earn money by sharing your traffic.

-You'll receive $0.10 for the 1G traffic you share, and this script supports data center network or home bandwidth.
+You'll receive $0.30 for the 1G traffic you share, and this script supports data center network or home bandwidth.

 This is the **first one-click installation script of the whole network** to automatically install dependencies and pull and install the latest docker, and the script will continue to be improved according to the platform update.